-Anti-Gay Bill Making its Way through Mississippi State Legislature
+Anti-LGBT Bill Making its Way through Mississippi State Legislature

 February 26, 2014 by Dan Rafter, Associate Director of Communications

 HRC is calling on Mississippi lawmakers to reject anti-gay legislation that would allow businesses to deny services to LGBT people.
 SB 2681, which passed the Mississippi Senate in January, would allow businesses to deny services to anyone if they felt doing so was a “burden” on their “exercise of religion.”
 It is similar in nature to the controversial Arizona bill currently sitting on Governor Jan Brewer’s desk.

 “This bill has nothing to do with faith and everything to do with codifying shameful discrimination,” said HRC President Chad Griffin.
 “We have seen businesses, people of faith and political leaders from both sides of the aisle speak out against this type of legislation.
 Passing this bill would not only place Mississippi firmly on the wrong side of history, it would hurt the state’s economy and tarnish its reputation.”

 Because the language in the Mississippi bill is so broad, any individual, corporation, institution, or business organization may be able to justify discrimination against LGBT individuals by claiming a religious belief.
 Potential examples include:

 - Interfering with licensing organizations that have professional regulations protecting LGBT individuals.

 - Employees may potentially bring litigation against employers who are enforcing internal or external non-discrimination policies or municipal ordinances.

 - Pharmacists could potentially refuse to provide HIV and hormone replacement therapy drugs.

 - Restaurants and inns/hotels could potentially turn away same-sex couples celebrating an anniversary, adoption or pregnancy.